 Reports To: Senior Text Promotion Manager

-The Textbook Promotions Intern assists the Senior Text Promotion Manager with mailing list research and administrative support.
+The Textbook Promotions Intern assists the Senior Text Promotion Manager and the Textbook Promotions Associate with mailing list research and administrative support.

-- Performs web research and administrative duties to assist the Senior text Promotion Manager.
+- Performs web research and administrative duties to assist in the execution of Textbook Promotion mailings.

 - Completes all other duties as assigned or requested for the general support of the organization.